Arshavin023/parallel_report_processing/README.md

 ## Introduction <a name="introduction"></a>
 This following are Airflow DAGs and there respective functions
 - lamisplus_stg_to_ods: Schedules and executes periodic ETL on different tables between staging database (lamisplus_staging_dwh on PRODUCTION FILE SERVER) and data warehouse (lamisplus_ods_dwh on PRODUCTION DATA WAREHOUSE SERVER)
-- generate_weekly_reports: Schedules and executes periodic report generation for different reports; RADET, HTS, PreP, PrEP_longitudinal, Family_Partner_Index, TB, AHD, PMTCT_HTS and Maternal_Cohort
+- generate_weekly_reports_v2: Schedules and executes periodic report generation for different reports; RADET, HTS, PreP, PrEP_longitudinal, Family_Partner_Index, TB, AHD, PMTCT_HTS and Maternal_Cohort
-- Nomis report generation: Schedules and executes periodic report generation for different reports; NOMIS Child Monitor,

 ## Installation <a name="installation"></a>